 The Association for Operations Management.

 The Association for Women in Computing is a student-run, non-profit organization at Virginia Tech.
-For over 10 years, we have worked to promote the recruitment and retention of women in technology- and computer-oriented professions.
+For almost 20 years, we have worked to promote the recruitment and retention of women in technology- and computer-oriented professions.

 This organization serves to foster and inspire interest in astronomy for both members and the general public.